Finite Groups of Random Walks in the Quarter Plane and Periodic $4$-bar Links: Groups of random walks of small and not so small orders

 From Examples \ref{ex:order4} and \ref{ex:curve-trans} we conclude:

 \begin{proposition} In the projective plane, consider the cubic curve:

-Let $P_0$ be the point with coordinates $(0,\sqrt{abc})$.
-It determines a $(2-2)$-correspondence $Q$.
-The determinant of $M_Q$ \eqref{eq:MQ} is zero if and only if $P_0$ is a branch point of the cubic curve.
-Thus, the group of random walks associated with the $(2-2)$-correspondence $Q$ corresponding to the cubic curve is of order four if and only if $P_0$ is a branch point of the cubic curve. \end{proposition}
+Let $P_0$ be its point with coordinates $(0,\sqrt{abc})$, $P_{\infty}$ the point at infinity, and $Q$ a $(2,2)$ correspondence determined by central reflections in $P_0$ and $P_{\infty}$.
+Then the determinant of $M_Q$ \eqref{eq:MQ} is zero if and only if $P_0$ is a branch point of the cubic curve. \end{proposition}

-\begin{example} [A two-coupled processor model, \cite{FayIas0}] A classical example from queuing theory is about two parallel queues with infinite capacities, where arrivals are two independent Poisson processes with parameters $\lambda_1$ and $\lambda_2$.
-Service times are distributed exponentially with instantaneous service rates $S_1$ and $S_2$, so that when both queues are busy $S_i=\mu_i$ for $i=1,2$; when queue 2 is empty, $S_1=\mu_1^*$; when queue 1 is empty, $S_2=\mu_2^*$.
-The service is first - in - first-out in both queues.
+\begin{example}[A two-coupled processor model, \cite{FayIas0}] A classical example from queuing theory is about two parallel queues with infinite capacities, where arrivals are two independent Poisson processes with parameters $\lambda_1$ and $\lambda_2$.
+Service times are distributed exponentially with instantaneous service rates $S_1$ and $S_2$, so that when both queues are busy we have $S_i=\mu_i$ for $i=1,2$; when queue $2$ is empty, $S_1=\mu_1^*$; when queue $1$ is empty, $S_2=\mu_2^*$.
+The service is first-in-first-out in both queues.

 The evolution of the system is described by a two-dimensional continuous Markov process.
 Its probabilistic kernel is

 where